 How is that used by a day trader making his stock picks?
 Volume acts as an indicator giving weight to a market move.
-If there is a sudden spike, the strength of that movement is dependant on the volume during that time period.
+If there is a sudden spike, the strength of that movement is dependent on the volume during that time period.

 Put simply, the greater the volume, the more significant the move.

-If you have a substantial capital behind you, you need stocks with significant volume.
+If you have substantial capital behind you, you need stocks with significant volume.
 Whilst your brokerage account will likely provide you with a list of the top 20-25 stocks, one of the best day trading stocks tips is to broaden your search a little wider.

 If a stock usually trades 2.5 million shares daily, but you notice it has traded 6 million shares by 10 am, then this could be worth exploring.
-If your chosen platform fails to offer a rigorous screener for high volume stocks, utilise these alternatives:
+If your chosen platform fails to offer a rigorous screener for high-volume stocks, utilize these alternatives:

 - Bar Chart